 You can find detailed information about the requirements and procedures of Online TRACE in the Online TRACE Guidelines document.
 Please make sure that you read the guidelines carefully and make the necessary preparations before the exam.
 You can access the guidelines here.

 Online TRACE Mock Exam

 An Online TRACE mock exam will be available on the website to help students get familiar with the format and procedures of the Online TRACE exam.

 There will be an IT support opportunity available when you take the mock exam and you will see an “IT support” expression on the exam page.
 If you face any technical problems when you take the mock exam, click on the “IT support” and write the problem in detail.
-Relevant support people will reply you as soon as possible to help you solve the problem (The time to respond to your problem may vary depending on the time of the day and the number of the students who need support).
+Relevant support people will reply you to help you solve the problem (The time to respond to your problem may vary depending on the time of the day and the number of the students who need support).